 Automation efforts in the office are intended to reduce manual processes, reduce paper use, and provide a consistent framework for getting work done accurately.
-This means digitizing tasks and paper-based processes and designing systems to route information more efficiently.
+This means digitizing tasks and paper-based processes and designing systems to efficiently route information.
 To do this, tasks are defined in digital office automation tools and connected into a series of actionable, automated steps that are carried out consistently every time through office automation software.

 Some back-office areas that can leverage an office automation system include:

-In many cases, even for large organizations, systems and "processes" routinely consist of people emailing spreadsheets and documents around for review.
-One classic example of manual back-office work is one person emailing another person with information to be entered into another system, (e.g."Please post this in the CRM!").
-Another is someone making a request by emailing a PDF or Spreadsheet form to a departmental mailbox instead of entering the information directly into a digital form for automated routing, review, approval, and insertion into a common system.
+In many cases, even for large organizations, systems and "processes" routinely consist of people emailing spreadsheets and documents for review.
+One classic example of manual back-office work is one person emailing another person with information to be entered into another system (e.g., "Please post this in the CRM!").
+Another is someone requesting by emailing a PDF or Spreadsheet form to a departmental mailbox instead of entering the information directly into a digital form for automated routing, review, approval, and insertion into a common system.

-Obviously, these are not best-in-class ways to handle the flow of information between people and systems.
-In fact, all these manual methods are more likely to frustrate and impede business goals rather than accomplish them.
+These are not best-in-class ways to handle the flow of information between people and systems.
+All these manual methods are more likely to frustrate and impede business goals than accomplish them.

 Office automation systems designed to automate back-office processes can handle all of these issues and much more.
 Information stays within the system at all times.
 Requests, approvals, and all related documents and communication are forever retained within the system.

 Stakeholders are only alerted when there is an action for them to take (no more "Reply All" emails) and taking an action like approving a request requires a few clicks.
 Mistakes and misunderstandings are greatly reduced because there is only one information source of record.
 Activities and communications are all visible thanks to back-office management software enabling transparency.

 Deadlines are much more likely to be met thanks to office automation systems offering alerts and reminders, and infinitely less time spent searching for people and information.
 Communication is streamlined and tied closely to the process itself.
 Comment right within the system and alert only those who need to see it.
 Enter information once, pass it through the process, and then push it into another system if needed.

 There are a wide variety of office workflows that can be automated, from payroll approvals to office requisitions.
 For a long list of examples, please download our free use case sheet.